Ess McKee: Career

 As a multimedia artist, McKee's work includes elements of graffiti, graphic art, typography, textiles, 3D design, and digital art.
 In addition to her work as an artist, McKee teaches art at the K-8 level and is a visiting instructor at the Herron School of Art and Design.

 In 2018, McKee's work was exhibited at Nxght Vision Studios in Indianapolis, Indiana.

 In 2020, McKee was appointed as the inaugural fellow at the 10 East Arts Hub, a program of the John H. Boner Neighborhood Centers.
-That same year, McKee worked with the Big Car Collaborative to produce a mural on a pump house near the Indiana Central Canal and Meridian Street.
+That same year, McKee worked with the Big Car Collaborative to produce a mural on a pump house near the Indiana Central Canal and Meridian Street, as part of the DigIndy Art Project.
 She also produced a mural, The Future is Now, as a participant in the Murals for Racial Justice project organized by GANGGANG and funded by the Indy Arts Council.

 On August 1, 2020, McKee participated in creating the Black Lives Matter street mural in Indianapolis, Indiana.
 McKee created the letter 'S.' Following the creation of the work, the artists of the mural established and joined the Eighteen Collective.

 McKee's work, The Beautiful, was shown at We.
 The Culture, an exhibit at Newfields in Indianapolis.
 The Beautiful was created in 2020 and is based on the flag of the United States.
 It is a companion to a piece that McKee created following the shooting of Philando Castile, Black America in Distress.

 In 2021, the Indianapolis Art Center hosted EIGHTEEN: Black Lives Matter, an exhibit that included works by McKee.

 In 2022, McKee's work was included in BUTTER, a fine arts fair for Black artists created by GANGGANG.